Ismael-ux1/Pharma-stock/README.md

 - Sales Tracking: Information on how to track sales.

 ## Contributing
-`We welcome contributions from the community.
-Please read our contributing guide for more information.`
+`I welcome contributions from the community.`

 ## Contact Information
 `For any queries or feedback, please reach out to me at [ismaelabdulahi1@gmail.com].`